logram-llc/llmsitechatbot/README.md

 # LLM Site Chabot

-A simple CLI that builds an LLM to answer questions about your website(s)
+A simple CLI using OpenAI and LlamaIndex to answer questions about your website(s)

 ## Quick Start